Back to Blog

 Collaboration: Breaking Down Silos

-Purpose-built platforms are designed with this collaboration challenge in mind.
-They provide interfaces and workflows tailored to different roles.
-A data scientist can document technical details about a model using language and formats they understand.
-A legal professional can review that same model through the lens of regulatory compliance without needing to understand the technical implementation.
-An executive can view portfolio-level risk without getting lost in technical details.
+Purpose-built platforms are designed with this collaboration challenge in mind, providing interfaces and workflows tailored to different roles.
+A data scientist can document technical details using familiar language.
+A legal professional can review through the compliance lens without understanding technical implementation.
+An executive can view portfolio-level risk without getting lost in details.

 The Economics: Total Cost of Ownership